 » Check out the Kandima Maldives Resort (with amazing overwater plunge pools)

 From the southern part of the world to the north, we find ourselves in the Isle of Skye.
-The remote island in northwest Scotland is home to a world-renowned restaurant and inn.
+This remote island in northwest Scotland is home to a world-renowned restaurant and inn, call The Three Chimneys Restaurant, which is one of Scotland’s most iconic restaurants, set in a stunning location on the shore of Loch Dunvegan in the north west corner of the Isle of Skye.

 3. Furneaux Lodge, New Zealand

 Continuing in the island theme is this beauty tucked in Marlborough Sounds, which is at the northern tip of South Island in New Zealand.
-The Lodge (and its award-winning restaurant) is surrounded by forest and is only accessible by helicopter or boat.
+The Furneaux Lodge (and its award-winning restaurant) is surrounded by forest and is only accessible by helicopter or boat.
+They have a talented team of local and international chefs that will wow you with every bite.

 4. Maaemo in Oslo, Norway